frangelbarrera/Abster-Intelligence/README.md

 # Abster Intelligence
 Information wants to be free, but intelligence must remain private.
+--

+Abster Intelligence is an active project focused on data sovereignty.
+To ensure the highest standards of security and analytical precision, we encourage peer review and community contributions.
+If you identify vulnerabilities, architectural flaws, or potential improvements, please submit a detailed Pull Request.
+Help us harden this suite for the OSINT community.

 > **OSINT Suite & Relational Data Visualization Engine**